 Step into the role of a research scientist studying Alzheimer’s, a neurodegenerative disorder that affects over 5 million Americans.
 You will gain a greater understanding of this disease and its treatments through hands-on experience, laboratory experiments, and immersion in current scientific research.
 At the end of the class you will put together a mock grant proposal to address a question you would want answered as a research scientist in this fascinating field of medicine.

-Writing Short Stories – waiting list only
+Writing Short Stories –

 Creative Writing, Literature